Skip to content

 • Click a task to expand and read its full description and activeForm.

-When a session finishes (or its session id rotates), the live block clears on the next 2 second poll.
+When a session finishes, all tasks become terminal, or its session id rotates, the live block clears on the next 2 second poll.
+Completed and cancelled-only groups are not treated as live.

 Multiple sessions